jeffpar/pcjs/tools/pc/README.md

 	node pc.js --load=ibm5150

-NOTE: On Windows, the first time you attempt to run a `.js` file from the command-line, Windows may prompt you to associate a program with it (eg, "C:\Program Files\nodejs\node.exe"), and while this will eliminate the need to type `node`, the association doesn't automatically pass along any command-line arguments.
-You may be able to fix this by running `REGEDIT` and appending ` %*` to the default value for "HKEY_CLASSES_ROOT\Applications\node.exe\shell\open\command":
+> NOTE: On Windows, the first time you attempt to run a `.js` file from the command-line, Windows may prompt you to associate a program with it (eg, "C:\Program Files\nodejs\node.exe"), and while this will eliminate the need to type `node`, the association may not automatically pass along any command-line arguments.
+>
+> If that happens, you may be able to fix it by running `REGEDIT` and appending ` %*` to the default value for `HKEY_CLASSES_ROOT\Applications\node.exe\shell\open\command`:
+>

-    "C:\Program Files\nodejs\node.exe" "%1" %*
+>     "C:\Program Files\nodejs\node.exe" "%1" %*

 If you don't include a full path to the JSON file, `pc.js` will look for the JSON file in the `/tools/pc` folder.
-As a convenience, you can also omit `--load=` option if the JSON file is in your current directory.
+You can also omit the `--load=` option if the name of the JSON file doesn't conflict with another command or program name.

 Loading [ibm5150.json](ibm5150.json) with the should produce the following output: